Carolyn Caprioni, RN, BSN

 315.854.2562

-Dana LaCoss joined the YAP family in 2007 as an advocate.
-She quickly climbed the ladder to assistant director of our NY St. Lawrence County team in 2008.
-Shortly after that she was promoted to Program Director and then Executive Director until her Regional Director promotion in August of 2019.
+Dana LaCoss joined YAP in 2007 as an Advocate.
+She quickly climbed the ladder to assistant director with the NY St. Lawrence County team in 2008.
+Shortly after that she was promoted to Program Director and then Executive Director until becoming Regional Director in August of 2019.
 Dana was an active leader in creating and making the 0-5 parenting program such a success.

-Dana is part of the NY leadership team and oversees six counties in NY.
+Dana is part of YAP's NY leadership team and oversees programs in NY, MI, and CO.
 She has hopes to continue expanding YAP all over the country and reaching as many families as YAP can to support their needs.

 Casey Lane